-- the student remains at Wave 1 with further advice/support to staff to improve classroom provision or; - student moved on to Wave 2 level.
+- the student remains at Wave 1 with further advice/support to staff to improve classroom provision or; - student moved on to Wave 2 level following consideration at the Inclusion Panel.

 It should be noted that a student will be only moved to Wave 2 where there is clear evidence to the SENDCO through the referral system/process that quality first teaching and differentiation is in place.